docker/extensions-sdk/docs/tutorials/backend-minimal-extension.md

 ## Backend minimal extension

-In this tutorial you will learn how to create the most minimal Desktop Extension which runs a backend service (container) in the Desktop VM.
+This tutorial describes a minimal example running CLI commands in the backend container.
+You can also build extensions with a backend services running REST services (over sockets/named pipes), see the `vm-ui extension` sample.

 ## Prerequisites